bryanng77/Sleep-Health-Lifestyle/README.md

 An interactive Tableau dashboard used to report and explore sales trends can be found here [link].

 # Dataset and Initial Checks
+The project database consists of a single table: **sleep_health_dataset** with a total row count of 374 records.
+A description of each table is as follows:

+> insert ER diagram